My husband, Frank, experienced many quintessential, Norman Rockwell sort of Christmases as a child.

 His small hometown, in the heart of North Carolina, personified every wonderful element of all the best Christmas songs.
 Lights.
 Trees.
 Shoppers.
 Smiles.
 Carolers.
 Hugs.
 Family.
 Snow.
 Santa.
 FOOD!

 I've been there.
 And I'm pretty sure that the stories he tells are completely accurate............according to the eyes of a little boy.

 It's no wonder that when Christmas time rolls around each year, he reminisces with great fondness.
 Sometimes that fondness turns to longing.
-He (just like many others) longs for the excitement and joy he experienced as a result of all those elements blending perfectly together.
+He (just like many others) longs for the excitement, joy and anticipation he experienced as a result of all those elements blending perfectly together.

 There have even been a few times through the years when I've overheard him say, "It just doesn't feel like Christmas this year."

 But we tend to forget that TIME uses a huge airbrush on our memories.
 Thankfully, we most often reach for the memories of joy.

 Trying to recreate the best of those can be a frustrating experience.

 I was talking recently with a beautiful young lady about this very thing.
 She misses her college days.
 That was a wonderful time for her.
 Friends.
 Fun.
 Learning.
 Excitement.
 Love Found.

 Now life is different.
 Work schedules.
 Babies.
 Bills.
 Repairs.
 A marriage to grow.